 So far, the regulator has issued three draft resolutions.
-The last one was issued in 2016, and discussed with the different agents and users of the sector.
+The last one was issued in 2016, and established:

-- Parallel to the tariff revision, the CREG issued resolutions 004/21 and 073/21, which establish the methodology to estimate the cost of capital recognized for transmission, a key component of the tariff definition.
+- Change from a scheme of Replacement Value at New (VRN) to one of Depreciated Replacement Costs (CRD), - Revision of the different parameters that are part of the methodology for the determination of income. - Parallel to the tariff revision, the CREG issued resolutions 004/21 and 073/21, which establish the methodology to estimate the cost of capital recognized for transmission, a key component of the tariff definition.
 However, the value has not yet been defined, since it will depend on the market parameters at the time the new scheme comes into operation.
 This was a very positive discussion in which ISA had an active voice and relevant adjustments were made to the definition. - The expectation was that the WACC would be reduced by almost 300 bps, and if we applied the agreed methodology with the assumptions of the current market, the reduction would be a little more than 100 bps.

-We hope that at the second semester we have a fourth draft resolution, , whose application could begin as early as 2024, considering the different procedures and processes required so that said resolution can be given application to the different transmission companies.
+We hope that at the first half of 2023, we have a fourth draft resolution, whose application could begin as early as 2024, considering the different procedures and processes required so that said resolution can be given application to the different transmission companies, which its application will begin in 2025.